Penn Jones Jr.: Assassination research

 Jones was known for being an early critic of the Warren Commission's report on the assassination of John F. Kennedy and for alleging that 150 people connected to the assassination may have died under mysterious circumstances.

 In 1967, he self-published Forgive My Grief, a four-volume work on the assassination of President Kennedy.
 In the 1980s, Jones co-edited The Continuing Inquiry newsletter with Gary Mack of the Sixth Floor Museum at Dealey Plaza.
 As Mack would later recall, "Penn was one of the first generation of researchers who felt the government was behind the assassination."

 In 1981, Jones stated that he believed nine men, flown into Dallas from Oklahoma, each fired one bullet at Kennedy.
 He said the fatal headshot to Kennedy was fired from a manhole on Elm Street in Dealey Plaza.

 Personal life

 Jones was married twice and had two children.
 He married first wife Louise Angove in July 1941.
 They had two sons: Penn Jones III (born in 1944) and Michael (born in 1948).
 They divorced in 1983.
 That same year, Jones married Elaine Kavanaugh.
 They remained married until Jones' death.

 Death

 On January 25, 1998, Jones died of Alzheimer's disease in an Alvarado, Texas nursing home at the age of 83.
 His funeral was held at the St. Joseph's Catholic Church in Waxahachie, Texas.

 He is survived by his wife and two sons, a brother, Douglas Jones, a sister, Ruby Nell Peek, and two grandchildren.

 In the media

 Jones appeared as himself in Mark Lane's 1976 documentary film, Two Men in Dallas.
-He introduces the viewer to the subject of the movie, Dallas policeman and assassination witness Roger Craig.
+He introduces the viewer to the subject of the movie, Dallas deputy sheriff and assassination witness Roger Craig.